kwirk/eventgallery/admin/doc/readme.md

 		- ajax list loads images based one the available page size.
 		- react on missing write permission on cache folder while writing a thumbnail
 		- configuration option for image quality added.
+		- reduced memory consumption and increased performance for processing Google Picasa XML files.

 	- Bug fixes
 		- the large image in ajax mode was not correct aligned.
 Usually it was displayed too large.
 		- better support for SEO components like aceSEF.
+		- Fix for showing tiny thumbs in Opera using a template which does not define the border-width for the css class .thumbnail

 ## 2.6.2